This Epilogue vs Willful comparison takes a look at how this two online Wills platforms for Canadians compare.

 Willful is a simple, easy-to-use online service that supports Canadians in creating their last will and testament.
 It was launched in October 2017.

 The service has been designed to make the process as straightforward as possible while allowing you to choose the exact document format you need.
 Willful mission is to help Canadians feel confident about the future.
-With Willful, you can make a legal will for your family for only $99.
+With Willful, you can make a legal will starting at only $99.

 Willful makes it easy to update your last will as life’s changes occur; for example, if you get married, divorced, have kids and so on.